AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ## Proficiencies

-- Weapons: Flasks, 1 simple or martial weapon style of your choice
+- Weapons: 1 simple and 1 martial weapon style of your choice
 - Armor: Next tier of armor
 - Tools: None
 - Saving Throws: None